Alex Jones declines to put on a defense in defamation trial - The Boston Globe

 Jones, who outside the courthouse insisted that he has never been linked to the direct harassment or threats against the families, was found liable by default last year for defaming them and intentionally inflicting emotional distress.
 The judge ruled that he had repeatedly violated court orders to share financial documents with the plaintiffs.

-The plaintiffs rested Wednesday after presenting several videos from Jones' Infowars show, including advertisements featuring him testifying in the defamation trial about the products sold on his platforms.
+His lawyers rested without putting on evidence or witnesses after attorneys for the families wrapped up their case.
+They finished 13 days of presenting evidence by showing several videos from Jones’s Infowars show, including advertisements featuring him testifying in the defamation trial about the products sold on his platforms.

 Jones was called to the stand by the plaintiffs attorneys early in the trial — a contentious appearance in which he called an attorney for the victims families an ambulance chaser and said he was “done saying I’m sorry,” for calling Sandy Hook a hoax.